Frequently Asked Questions

 You are probably viewing the website on your own computer, or you forgot to upload the .htaccess file to your server.
 Use our step-by-step installation guide to see a working website.

 We use a file called ".htaccess" to rewrite URLs.
 This means that a URL such as example.com/page/ or example.com/page.php will actually redirect to an HTML file.
 However, you won't be able to see this in your browser.
 The content will be accessible on the “pretty URL”.
 This technique is good for SEO'ers who want incoming backlinks to redirect to the original URL.

-There are also surprising amount of people who mix up the demo version and the paid version.
+There are also a surprising number of people who mix up the demo version and the paid version.
 If you ordered both, then make sure to use the files from the paid version.
 And yes, that seems really obvious.

-Note that an .htaccess file only works on Apache servers.
+Note that a .htaccess file only works on Apache servers.
 We can translate this file to work on other servers, such as Microsoft IIS or Nginx for a small additional fee.
-More than 95% of our customers have a hosting account that runs on Apache, so this this rarely happens.
+More than 95% of our customers have a hosting account that runs on Apache, so this rarely happens.

 PHP is a server side scripting language, that normally generates html files.

-This means you need access to the backend to download PHP files.
+This means you need access to the backend (=server side) to download PHP files.
 The Internet archive never had access to the server/backend of a website, so it does not have these PHP files.

 The only thing that the archive has is the html output, that was generated by the PHP file.
 We can restore this under the old .PHP URL, but it is technically an HTML file.